-A couple of weeks ago Matt and I went to stay with his brother Jono and his girlfriend Jackie, in Jono’s cosy little apartment in Paris (the lucky bugger).
-Even though it was still November, it felt like a weekend with such Christmas vibes – for one thing it was about 5 degrees colder than London.
+A couple of weeks ago Matt and I went to stay with his brother in a cosy little apartment in Paris.
+Even though it was still November, it felt like a weekend with such Christmas vibes.
+For one thing it was about 5 degrees colder than London.

-Our first night we walked around the 15th arrondissement and ended up on the Champ de Mars, which we totally unintentionally managed to time perfectly for the sparkling lights on the Eiffel Tower.
+Our first night we walked around the 15th arrondissement and ended up on the Champ de Mars.
+Unintentionally, we managed to time our arrival perfectly for the sparkling lights on the Eiffel Tower.

 The next morning I took Matt and Jackie to my favourite hot chocolate joint in Paris – Angelina.
 If you’ve read my post Where to go on your first trip to Paris, then you know how I feel about Angelina’s.
 It’s best to arrive early to mid-morning, as the queues here build up really quickly.

 Named after the founder’s daughter-in-law in 1903, this grand tearoom has hosted the likes of Proust and Coco Chanel.
-At the entrance you are greeted by a counter of the most intricate little French pastries, perfectly and extravagently decorated with bright icing and chocolate sculpture.
-You can buy pastries and rainbow selections of macaroons to take away, or you can join the queue for a table in the tearoom, where you simply cannot leave without ordering Angelina’s signature African hot chocolate.
+At the entrance you are greeted by a counter of the most intricate little French pastries.
+You can buy these pastries and rainbow selections of macaroons to take away, or you can join the queue for a table in the tearoom.
+But you simply cannot leave without ordering Angelina’s signature African hot chocolate.

 Made with a secret recipe from three types of African cocoa, Angelina’s hot chocolate is the thickest, richest and smoothest that I have ever indulged on in my whole life.
-Nothing is more filled with promise than a full jug of velvety melted chocolate and a small cup of whipped Chantilly cream, waiting for you to mix at the ratio that you desire.
+You’ll be served a full jug of velvety melted chocolate and a small cup of whipped Chantilly cream.
+Then you mix at the ratio that you desire.
 Is there any better way to warm up on a chilly morning?

 Christmas at Galeries Lafayette

 Next we walked down Avenue de l’Opéra, on a mission to get to my favourite Christmas spot in Paris – the Galeries Lafayette on Boulevard Haussmann.
 This time of year their decorations are some of the best in the city, and their window displays are unmissable.
-The cutest part is that they install little festive platforms in front of them just for kids, so they can watch the animatronic displays.
+The cutest part is the little festive platform for kids to watch the animatronic displays.

-This year the theme seemed to be… some sort of high glam, zany fluorescent Christmas dream scape, like it was designed by David Bowie and Noel Fielding.
+This year the theme seemed to be some sort of high glam, zany fluorescent Christmas dream scape.
+It was like it was designed by David Bowie and Noel Fielding.
 In one of the windows the toys seemed to be eating each other??

 But the best bit is inside.
 In the centre of the Haussman building (there are three – Haussman, Homme and Maison) underneath the grand stained glass iron wrought dome (which is impressive enough on its own) is an enormous suspended Christmas tree surrounded by a waterfall of hanging string lights.
 If you hang around long enough the lights will sparkle through a rainbow of colours in time to the Dance of the Sugarplum Fairy from the Nutcracker.